karlfun/fiction/chapter-15.md

 Wrinkles, sure, and hair a little lighter, too, but surely he wasn't old yet.
 He didn't *feel* old.

 "Folks, I hope to earn your trust with the information I'm about to share.
-I know that you have been working hard in Knoxville and beyond, and I'm amazed at the innovation you've demonstrated in your efforts.
-We've intercepted some information about *Veritas* action plans which concerns all of us - but will directly affect you."
+I know that you have been working hard in Knoxville and beyond, and I'm amazed at the innovation you've demonstrated in your efforts."
 Malcolm spoke on the video screen in front of the Knoxville contingent.
+He would have loved to travel to Tennessee to see Terrence and meet his friends, but it was much safer connecting digitally these days.
+It was also tough to deliver such a serious message over video, but he knew he had to try.

+"We've intercepted some information about *Veritas* action plans which concerns all of us - but will directly affect you." he continued.

 "*Veritas* plans to cut power to 100 schools in Appalachia sometime in the next 30 days."